After successfully completing this topic, you will be able to

 Unless otherwise agreed in writing, the landlord of dwelling units with three units or more must provide heat during winter plus running water and hot water, as well as garbage receptacles, garbage pickup, and exterminating services.

-When a tenant vacates the premises, the landlord has 15 days to return the security deposit unless the landlord intends to impose a claim on the deposit.
-In that case the landlord must notify tenant in writing within 30 days that the tenant’s security deposit will be claimed.
+When a tenant vacates the premises, the landlord has 15 days to return the security deposit.
+If the landlord intends to impose a claim on the deposit, the landlord must notify tenant in writing within 30 days.
 If notification is not made in the 30-day period, the landlord forfeits the right to make a claim on the deposit.
 A sample notice for claim of the security deposit is shown below:

 This is a notice of my intention to impose a claim for damages in the amount of upon your security deposit, due to .
 It is sent to you as required by s.
 83.49(3), Florida Statutes.
 You are hereby notified that you must object in writing to this deduction from your security deposit within 15 days from the time you receive this notice or I will be authorized to deduct my claim from your security deposit.
 Your objection must be sent to (landlord’s address) .